projectdiscovery/nuclei/pkg/input/README.md

 `severity`, even when those target fields are explicitly empty.

 Per-target `templates` overrides currently support local selectors only and cannot be combined with global remote templates.
+Each selector must stay within the templates directory: absolute paths and `../` parent-directory traversal are rejected, so a targets file cannot point the loader at arbitrary files on disk.
+Use the global `-t` flag for templates outside the templates tree.
 Any per-target override is incompatible with automatic scan, workflows, and global matchers.
 JSONL files in the existing Proxify request/response format remain supported, but target and Proxify records cannot be mixed in one file.